TheSpartaPT/FiveM-ES-CarWash/README.md

 ### Optional (notepad++ recommended)

-If you wish to make the car wash free open "carwash_server.lua" and edit the value on the variable "enableprice" to "false":
+If you wish to make the car wash free open "es_carwash_server.lua" and edit the value on the variable "enableprice" to "false":

 ![Full size preview](http://image.prntscr.com/image/dd5dda7bfd3e4eca85f1674f20f67128.png)

-If you wish to edit how much money is spent to wash the car open "carwash_server.lua" and edit the value on the variable "price" to whatever number you want:
+If you wish to edit how much money is spent to wash the car open "es_carwash_server.lua" and edit the value on the variable "price" to whatever number you want:

 ![Full size preview](http://image.prntscr.com/image/ad28c233917a432e901c828ecfde6b10.png)